 Each coach must develop his/her own coaching philosophy, or system of beliefs and ideas.
 When interviewing for a coaching position, the question almost always comes up, "What is your coaching philosophy?"

 Your teaching styleCoaching basketball is teaching... teaching not only fundamentals, how to play the game, and team skills, etc., but also life skills.
 Be well-prepared for practices and games.
 Encourage players.
 Be positive.
 Whatever your style, have a passion for the game.
 If you are enthusiastic and upbeat, this will spill over to your players and everyone around you.
-Value all the players on the team.
-Make the 15th player on the squad feel as important the your star player.
-This is all very important in developing your team spirit and chemistry.
+Value all your players.
+Make the 15th player on the squad feel as important as your star player.
+This is all-important in developing team spirit and chemistry.

 Be organizedYou are the leader and must be organized.
 A disorganized coach imparts this disorganization and a sub-standard approach to the entire program.
 If you are not organized, others (including players) will not take you and your program seriously.
-Everything must be organized... your practices, game routines, schedules, year-end banquet, team camps... essentially your entire program.
+Everything must be organized... practices, game routines, schedules, year-end banquet, team camps... essentially your entire program.

 When parents expect practice to be over at a certain time, end it then, not 20 minutes later.
 Start practices on time.
 If you must be late, make prior arrangements with your assistants.
 Have your "paperwork" done... scorebook entries, stats sheets, your school's athletic code of rules and policies, etc. Make notes and reminders so that you don't forget to do things that you have promised to do.
 Surround yourself with good people... loyal, dedicated assistants who share your passion for the game.

 Be open, learn from othersAll great coaches have learned what they know from other coaches and players.
 Don't take the attitude that you have all the answers and are the greatest coach to ever walk the earth.
 To become a better coach, be humble and eager to learn from others.
 Like players, coaches should "be coachable".

-Impact young peopleYou are not their parent, but you are in a position to be a real positive, important person in the lives of each of your players... never lose site of this.
+Impact young peopleYou are not their parent, but you are in a position to be a positive, important person in the lives of each of your players.
+Never lose site of this.
 Teach by your example and how you treat others.
 Be a person of integrity.
 Players are looking for your guidance, your belief and trust in them, and your discipline.
 Be their mentor more so than their friend (although you will develop strong friendships with most).

-Treat all players with respect and make them all feel important as individuals and members of the team.
+Treat players with respect and make them all feel important as individuals and members of the team.
 Have fun with them, but be sensitive to their needs.
 Help develop character, not "characters".
 Help young people to develop priorities... spiritual > family > school > basketball.
 The coach-player relationship is a vital cornerstone to successful coaching.

-Communicate with your players as a group and one-on-one, and maintain an "open door" policy.
+Communicate with your players as a group and one-on-one, and maintain an open door policy.
 Before the season starts, meet with each player individually about goals, expectations, etc. Have occasional team meetings to discuss "issues".
 Ask players for their input at halftime.

 Set rules and maintain disciplineBut don't have too many rules that you will later regret.
-Kids will violate the rules... they always have and always will!
-Be prepared to handle these things in a fair manner.
+Kids will violate the rules... they always have and always will.
+Be prepared to handle things in a fair manner.
 But don't paint yourself into a corner by having too many rules and by being overly inflexible.

 Discipline also means doing the right thing and doing everything for the betterment of the team.
 In practice, this means doing every drill the right way, every time.

 Style of playSome coaches are "go" coaches and like the fast-break, full-court press, gambling, trapping, and like the game to be a track meet.
 This style of play is ideal for a team with lots of quick, athletic players and a deep bench, allowing for lots of substituting.
 This style is often liked by players, parents and fans because it lets players "play the game" and more players get playing time, helping maintain team harmony.

 Other coaches are "whoa" coaches who like a more deliberate, slower-paced game with little risk taking.
-This style favors a team with strong inside post players who are better in a half-court type of game, rather than a running game.
-Teams without quick, great ball-handling guards would do better with this style of play.
+This style favors a team with strong inside post players who are better in a half-court type of game.
+Teams without quick, good ball-handling guards would do better with this style of play.
 Teams with very little bench depth will benefit from a slower paced game as key players will be able to play more minutes.
 Additionally, coaches may feel they have more control and more control over each possession.